koodo-reader/koodo-reader/README_en.md

 ## Update

-whenever there is a update, a short message will show up in the software's header
+Whenever there is a update, a short message will show up in the software's header

 ## Help

-Click (here)[https://github.com/troyeguo/koodo-reader/issues] to report your issue.
+Click [here](https://github.com/troyeguo/koodo-reader/issues) to report your issue, or contact me with guo362429@gmail.com